DRJTBC - I-95 / Scudder Falls Bridge Improvement

 Cashless Tolling/No Toll Booths

 In December 2009, the Commission voted to establish cashless tolling for the Scudder Falls Replacement Bridge.
-The action was taken due to the absence of federal and state transportation support for the project and because it would have been unfair to apply the financial costs solely to motorists using the Commission's seven current toll bridges.
-The Commission has yet to establish was the toll rates will be for the new bridge.
-The Commission's current base toll rate for a passenger vehcile is $1.
+The action was taken due to the absence of federal and state transportation support for the project.
+The Commission has yet to establish what the toll rates will be for the new bridge.
+The Commission's current base toll rate for a passenger vehicle is $1.

 The Commission is a self-funded agency that receives no federal or state dollars or gasoline tax proceeds to supports its capital program or operations.
 The Commission moved to toll the Scudder Falls Bridge because it did not feel it would be reasonable or fair to expect the users of its other toll bridges to shoulder the entire financial burden of the capital improvements to the Scudder Fall Bridge, its nearby interchanges and the I-95 corridor.
 Over the years, users of the I-80 and I-78 bridges in particular have questioned the propriety of being charged a toll to cross those spans while I-95 motorists enjoyed a toll-free crossing supported, in part, by tolls collected at I-80 and I-78.